Program Description

 Resident Wellness & Respectful Environments

 The UBC Vascular Surgery Residency Program is a community of learners, faculty and staff who share responsibility for creating and maintaining a positive, inclusive, learning and work environment where all participants are valued and treated with respect.
-There is a Resident Wellness Office committed to ensuring resident wellbeing as well as resources to report Learner Mistreatment.
+There is a Resident Counselling and Peer Support Office committed to ensuring resident wellbeing as well as resources to report Learner Mistreatment.

 Resources